‘Cash Me Outside’ Danielle Bregoli Gets New Tattoos, Speaks Out After Death Hoax

 Earlier this week, Danielle Bregoli took to social media and flaunted her new tattoos and piercings amidst her death hoax controversy.
 The 13-year-old viral sensation treated her fans with a glimpse of her tiny heart-shaped black tattoo on her ring finger and a larger one on her upper arm.
 Danielle Bregoli also flaunted her lip and tongue ring.
 However, it remains unclear whether the tattoos and piercings are permanent or temporary.

 Danielle Bregoli flaunted her new accessories just in time for her feisty response to a spreading death hoax.
-The “Cash Me Outside” girl took to her Instagram account and posted a blunt video response to clarify her death rumors, saying, “I’m alive motherf–kers!”
+The “Cash Me Outside” girl took to her Instagram account and posted a blunt video response to clarify her death rumors, saying, “I’m alive motherf**kers!”
 The said post already gained over 3 million views and still counting.
-Fans and critics alike also flooded the Danielle Bregoli’s comment section, expressing various views about the aspiring star and her death hoax.
+Fans and critics alike also flooded Danielle Bregoli’s comment section, expressing various views about the aspiring star and her death hoax.

 One user slammed Danielle Bregoli for her alleged publicity stunts, saying, “This was all fake are you kidding… you were never hacked… you just wanted to get people’s attention cause your fame is done for… sorry boo you aren’t famous really no more. you died out… but nice try trying to fake the hacking and trying to come back. lmao you ain’t gonna get famous again sorry.”
 Another user bluntly stated, “What’s next?
 Teen moms?
 Anything to remain relevant huh?
 And sadly your mother supports that foolishness.
 Praying for u baby girl.”
 Another even criticized her tattoo, saying, “So, tattoo at 13?
 Is that really a role model the world needs right now?”